 However, it turned out that the information given to me by the cashier at the random other Nordstrom location was true – I had been removed from the system as an employee.
 I expressed disappointment and asked why I was not informed, and demanded a reason.

 At first, I was falsely accused of not showing interest in getting more shifts/hours.
-This was not true at all - I had previously called asking for my schedule and was told that there are no hours available for me, and that I would be contacted when there are hours available.
+This was not true at all.
+I had previously called asking for my schedule and was told that there are no hours available for me, and that I would be contacted when there are hours available.
 Ever since then, I had not heard from the scheduling manager regarding shifts.

-I told the manager on the phone all of this and her next statement sounded like attempt # 2 at covering up Nordstrom's unfair termination – she said that the scheduling manager had left 2 voicemails for me since my last conversation with the scheduling manager.
+I told the manager on the phone all of this and her next statement sounded like attempt # 2 at covering up Nordstrom's unfair termination.
+She said that the scheduling manager had left 2 voicemails for me since my last conversation with the scheduling manager.
 The truth: I have received ZERO voicemails.
 I can verify this with my phone carrier.
 I was receiving voicemails from everyone else that left me one, so it would be highly strange if my scheduling manager's voicemails would be the only ones not to reach me.

 Of course, I told her this.
 She said that the scheduling manager told her that there were voicemails left on my phone.
 Once again, I said that there were no voicemails at all, and that in case there are hidden voicemails that I didn't receive, I can contact my telephone carrier to look into the matter further.

 There was a hesitant pause and then another cover-up.
 I was told that there hadn't been any hours available for me to work, which is why they terminated me from the system as an employee.
 This makes no sense.
-If there were no hours or no demand for work that I do, how does one explain the thousands of Nordstrom employees working for hours and hours everyday in the same role as me?
+If there were no hours or no demand for work that I do, how does one explain the thousands of Nordstrom employees working for hours and hours every day in the same role as me?
 So far, I was only being given statements that were either false or sounded like excuses with no solid justification.
 Clearly, there is discrimination going on based on race or some other factors.

 After I still didn't have a reason or explanation at all, I asked why I hadn't been notified that I was terminated.
 At this point, I was upset and unable to get an answer.
 But now, I also wanted to know why a company as big as Nordstrom would get rid of an employee, and not even call to let them know that they are no longer part of the firm.